 Structural and functional attributes include water plant functional groups (submerged, amphibious, damploving, woody flood-dependent and terrestrial), species growth forms (e.g. forbs, grasses, ferns), native and exotic species, rare and threatened species, and species that are known to be used by First Nations people.

 These attributes are commonly used to describe vegetation community composition, providing information about habitat diversity as well as plants with specific social and cultural values.

 Improvements are being made to the scope of the evaluation including developing and trialling new metrics for trees and shrubs emerging from Flow-MER research (Table 3.2).
-The vegetation evaluation is undertaken by Fiona Dyer, Cherie Campbell, Will Higgisson, Alica Tschierschke and Tanya Doody.
+The vegetation evaluation is undertaken by Fiona Dyer, Will Higgisson and Alica Tschierschke with additional technical support from other University of Canberra staff as required; and Tanya Doody (CSIRO).